uio-library/ub-baser/readme.md

 ### 4. Add configuration to `.env`

-Create a `.env` file from the template file:

-    cp .env.prod.example .env

-and add your database settings to it.
+- Add your database settings to the `.env` file.
+- In production, make sure to set `APP_DEBUG=false` to avoid leaking secrets.

 ### 5. Run database migrations